makerdao/dss-teleport/README.md

 * Calls `l2bridge.initiateWormhole()` - this burns DAI on L2 and sends `finalizeRegisterWormhole()` L2 -> L1 message to withdraw DAI from L2 bridge.
 This message, in normal cicumstances, will never be relayed and it will eventually expire in L1 message queue
 * Waits for withdrawal attestations to be available and obtains them via Oracle API
-* Calls `WormholeOracleAuth.requestMint(WormholeGUID wormholeGUID, bytes signatures, uint256 maxFeePercentage, uint256 operatorFee)` which will:
+* Calls `WormholeOracleAuth.requestMint(WormholeGUID wormholeGUID, bytes signatures, uint256 maxFeePercentage)` which will:
   * Check if `sender` is `operator` or `receiver`
   *   Check if enough valid attestations (sigs) are provided
-  *   Call `WormholeJoin.requestMint(wormholeGUID, maxfeePercentage, operatorFee)` which will
+  *   Call `WormholeJoin.requestMint(wormholeGUID, maxfeePercentage)` which will
         * Check if this wormhole hasn't been used before
         * Check if the debt ceiling hasn't been reached
         * Check the current fee via `WormholeFees`